Russian Bishop Accepts Free SUV 'Because Jesus Would Have'

 An Orthodox bishop in Russia has come under scrutiny this week after accepting a gift of a luxurious new Toyota Land Cruiser four-wheel-drive vehicle — with his representative suggesting that Jesus would have done the same.

-A representative of the Oryol archdiocese, located some 220 miles southwest of Moscow, argued that Bishop Nektary's decision to keep the $106,500 gift was in fact Christlike, the Moscow Times reports.
+A representative of the Oryol archdiocese, located some 220 miles southwest of Moscow, argued that Bishop Nektary's decision to keep the $106,500 gift was in fact Christlike, the Moscow Times reports, citing the Russian-language web site Open Russia.

 "Jesus Christ Himself wore expensive clothes gifted to him, shall we say, by people who celebrated Him,” he later explained.